V1D1AN/S1EM/README.md

 This project is a SIEM with SIRP and Threat Intel,all in one.

-Solution work with CentOS 7 and kernel 5 ( For Auditbeat ), and docker.
+Solution works with CentOS 7 and kernel 5 ( For Auditbeat ), and docker.

 Inside the solution: